 Please read “About this project and the Author” for more information on my project.
-In this excerpt taken from the real part of my story, Daryl finds out who is behind his introduction to his agent.

 Do not reproduce or copy the content of this post as it is the sole property of citizenofvillejoie.com Contact: firstname.lastname@example.org